stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Fiend/index.md

 ---

 # The Fiend
 You have made a pact with a fiend from the lower planes of existence, a being whose aims are evil, even if you strive against those aims.
 Such beings desire the corruption or destruction of all things, ultimately including you.
-Fiends powerful enough to forge a pact include demon lords such as Demogorgon, Orcus, Fraz’Urb-luu, and Baphomet; archdevils such as Asmodeus, Dispater, Mephistopheles, and Belial; pit fiends and balors that are especially mighty; and ultroloths and other lords of the yugoloths.
+Fiends powerful enough to forge a pact include demon lords and archdevils.

 ## Branch Features